msande84/msande84.github.io/docs/index.md

 ## Introduction

-* This datasheet shows the details for Matthew Sanderson's portion of the Auto-Lock Door Sensor.
+* This datasheet shows the details for Matthew Sanderson's portion of the Smart Door Sensor.

 ### Project Summary